The Most Anticipated Books of 2026

 Publication Date: April 28, 2026

-Generating lots of early buzz, this story that follows three people in modern-day Los Angeles—a live-streamer, a street lawyer, and a private concierge—lays bare an L.A. with an underbelly of crime that runs the gamut across rich and poor, drugs and violence, and those both involved in and opposed to the law.
+Generating lots of early buzz, this story that follows three people in modern-day Los Angeles—a live-streamer, a street lawyer, and a private concierge—and lays bare an L.A. with an underbelly of crime and perversion accessible only by the ultra-rich.

 Our Perfect Storm